 5. “I will spend more time with loved ones.”

-While it’s sometimes hard to find extra time – there’s only so many hours in a day, right?
+It’s sometimes hard to find extra time—there’s only so many hours in a day, right?
 This coming year, take a look at where your time is spent and who it’s spent with.
 If the people that are eating up all your extra hours aren’t loved ones, people (or pets) that make you happy or somehow improve your quality of life, it’s time for a change.
 Instead, spend time with loved ones as often as you can.
 Your dog will most certainly enjoy every minute she gets to spend with you, her most favorite person in the world.

 6. “I will do more good deeds.”